Multi-scale Latent Point Consistency Models for 3D Shape Generation: Multi-scale Latent Point Diffusion Models and Latent Consistency Models

-} where \( c_{\text{skip}}(0) = 1 \), \( c_{\text{out}}(0) = 0 \), and \(\hat{\epsilon}_{\hat{\theta}}(z, c, t)\) is a noise prediction model whose initialized parameters are the same as those of the teacher diffusion model.
+where \( c_{\text{skip}}(0) = 1 \), \( c_{\text{out}}(0) = 0 \), and \(\hat{\epsilon}_{\hat{\theta}}(z, c, t)\) is a noise prediction model whose initialized parameters are the same as those of the teacher diffusion model.
 Note that \( f_{\hat{\theta}} \) can be parameterized in various ways, depending on the teacher model's parameterization of the diffusion model.

-We assume that an effective ODE solver can be used to approximate the integral on the right side of Equation~\ref{eq:pf_ode} from any starting time to the ending time.
-Note that we only use the solver during training and not during sampling.
-We aim to predict the solution of the PF-ODE by minimizing the consistency distillation loss \cite{song2023consistency}: {
+We assume a reliable ODE solver can approximate the integral in Eq.~\ref{eq:pf_ode} over any time interval.
+The solver is used only during training, not at inference.
+We then learn to match the PF-ODE solution by minimizing a consistency distillation objective \cite{song2023consistency}: